 We’ve talked before about not delivering a laundry list of accomplishments, but if you have specific accomplishments that make you stand out, those are worth including.

-Here’s an excellent bio example that both offers a point of interest and adds credibility:
+Here’s an excellent author bio example that both offers a point of interest and adds credibility:

 Jessica doesn’t just say she’ll help you write a business plan, she mentions she has an “outside-the-box approach,” which immediately makes you curious what that approach is.
 Then she steps it up even more by mentioning her approach has collectively raised $50 million in financing.
 That’s nothing to sneeze at and creates instant credibility.

-It’s an excellent bio that will absolutely pique her audience’s interest.
+It’s an killer bio that will absolutely pique her audience’s interest.